 details of the case.
 7. The Female Support Person is to bring the victim either to the "e- court room" or to the court as required, and remain with the victim while the victim gives evidence.
-8. The victim may be accompanied or spoken to by their private counsel or prosecutor as required.
-9. The prosecutor or counsel for the victim should speak with the victim and find out whether the victim wishes to give evidence from the "e- court room", or in the courtroom with a screen, or in the court room without a screen.
-This may also be confirmed by the Female Support Officer.
-THE SET UP OF THE COURT ROOM 10.
+3. The victim may be accompanied or spoken to by their private counsel or prosecutor as required.
+0. The prosecutor or counsel for the victim should speak with the victim and find out whether the victim wishes to give evidence from the " e - court room", or in the courtroom with a screen, or in the court room without a screen.
+This may also be confirmed by the Female Support Officer. commed by the remain support officer.
+THE SET UP OF THE COURT ROOM 0.
+Adjustments are to be made to the countrasm to improve the comfort for nervous in .0.
 Adjustments are to be made to the courtroom to improve the comfort for persons in the court which include, making adjustments to the witness box and the accused box so that the witnesses and the accused are able to sit and have water and tissues available to them during the trial process.
-11. The lawyers, both prosecution and defence, are to be seated at a separate bar table during the trial process.
+1. The lawyers, both prosecution and defence, are to be seated at a separate bar table during the trial process.
 Lawyers are to remain seated during the trial process unless they are speaking or are questioning the witnesses, in which case the counsel may either sit or stand.
-12. If the victim gives evidence in the court room, it is required that the victim be allowed to enter the court room in the absence of the accused and be seated in the witness box behind a screen.
+2. If the victim gives evidence in the court room, it is required that the victim be allowed to enter the court room in the absence of the accused and be seated in the witness box behind a screen.
 When the accused returns to the court room, the accused should not be visible to the victim.
-13. The victim will then give evidence with a screen which prevents the victim from seeing and being seen by the accused, unless identification of the perpetrator is required.
+3. The victim will then give evidence with a screen which prevents the victim from seeing and being seen by the accused, unless identification of the perpetrator is required.
 If identification is required then the victim may move away from behind the screen to also be able to view accused person.
 The female support person should be seated near to where the victim is giving evidence.
-14. If the victim so chooses, the victim may give evidence in court without the use a screen.
-15. Further, other arrangements may be made by the Judge in the court room according to the needs of the victim and having regard to the particular circumstances.
-SET UP AND USE OF THE e-COURT ROOM 16.
+4. If the victim so chooses, the victim may give evidence in court without the use a screen.
+5. Further, other arrangements may be made by the Judge in the court room according to the needs of the victim and having regard to the particular circumstances.
+SET UP AND USE OF THE e -COURT ROOM C. Video facilities are to be made quallelle in the trial court good to court the side of the .6.
 Video facilities are to be made available in the trial court room to permit evidence to be given by the victim from the e - Court room outside the trial court and be seen and heard on a screen in the trial court.
 This is to enable the victim to give evidence without coming into the trial court.
+17. The e-court room used for child victims or child witnesses should preferably be in a child court precinct if one is conveniently available, or if not, in a room which has a child friendly environment5 and away from contact with adult court participants.